cybertec-postgresql/pg_squeeze/README.md

 # Running multiple workers per database

-If you think that a single squeeze worker does not cope with the load, consider setting the `squeeze.workers_per_database` to value higher than
-1. Then the `pg_squeeze` extension will be able to process multiple tables at a time - one table per squeeze worker.
+If you think that a single squeeze worker does not cope with the load, consider setting the `squeeze.workers_per_database` configuration variable to value higher than 1.
+Then the `pg_squeeze` extension will be able to process multiple tables at a time - one table per squeeze worker.
 However, be aware that this setting affects all databases in which you actively use the `pg_squeeze` extension.
 The total number of all the squeeze workers in the cluster (including the "scheduler workers") cannot exceed the in-core configuration variable `max_worker_processes`.

 # Monitoring